 On-Ranch, kids can mine our toy box and find balls, frisbees, a croquet set and other games to be enjoyed on the front lawn.
 The lobby shelves are stocked with games, puzzles, and books for rainy day or more restful activities.
 And the chess and checker table always is ready for a competitive match!

 Three nights a week — Sunday, Wednesday, and Friday — staff organizes front lawn games, crafts, and story hour from 6-9pm.
-On Friday evening, naturalists from the Redfish Center join the children to present an hour-long Jr. Ranger Program.
 Children can eat early on these nights, allowing their parents some alone time in the lodge dining room.

 Off-duty staff members often are available for childcare.
 If you would like to plan an adults only activity during your stay, just ask and we can facilitate these arrangements.